Gigi-Pons/Recursion/README.md

 ## storeNum
 Takes in an array and stores the value provided by the user in an array and in a vector.

+## replaceWithX
+Takes input from the user and swittches all 'a's entered with an 'x'

+## mergeSort
+Merge sort algorithm uses recursion to sort in descending order array in main function